Coco Coir FAQ Canada — The Basics

 Avee Cocoseller ships coco coir to every Canadian province from our Ontario warehouse.
 Typical delivery timelines:

-- 🌊 British Columbia (Vancouver, Surrey, Kelowna, Fraser Valley): 4–6 business days
+- British Columbia (Vancouver, Fraser Valley, Kelowna): 4–6 business days

-- 🌊 Atlantic Canada (Halifax, Fredericton, Charlottetown): Expedited options available
+- Atlantic Canada (Halifax, Fredericton): Expedited options available

-For large commercial orders — full pallets or container loads — we arrange direct freight to your facility.
+For full pallets or container loads, we arrange direct freight to your facility.
 Contact us for a tailored freight quote.

 Yes — wholesale and volume pricing is central to our business model.
 We offer factory-direct wholesale accounts to: